shaloo/docs.arcana/docs/quick-start/gasless-standalone-quick-start.md

 Make sure the gasless configuration is completed via the {{config.extra.arcana.dashboard_name}} before this step.

 Apps that only need to enable gasless transactions for some third-party, browser-based wallets can simply install and integrate with the {{config.extra.arcana.gasless_sdk_name}}.
-Refer to the code snippets below for details:
+For details, see the code snippets below:

 {% include "./code-snippets/gasless_integrate_use.md" %}

 Next, add code to onboard users.

 ## Step 4: Onboard Users

 After installing and integrating with the {{config.extra.arcana.gasless_sdk_name}}, developers need to add custom code to onboard users.
-After authenticating users, enable gasless transactions for third-party wallets by calling `doTx()` method of the {{config.extra.arcana.gasless_sdk_name}}.
+After authenticating users, enable gasless transactions for third-party wallets by calling the `doTx()` method of the {{config.extra.arcana.gasless_sdk_name}}.

+{% include "./code-snippets/gasless_integrate_doTx.md" %}

 ## Step 5: Deploy App